MominPathann/MominPathann/README.md

+# Momin Khan | Aviation Data Analyst ✈️📊

+**B.Sc.
+Aeronautics | Ex-Aircraft Maintenance Trainee | Big Data & Reliability Analytics**

+I don't just analyze numbers; I analyze *metal*.

+With a background in aeronautical engineering and hands-on aircraft maintenance operations, I bridge the gap between heavy aviation machinery and high-performance data architecture.
+I specialize in building data pipelines that process massive, complex datasets to solve operational bottlenecks, track component reliability, and minimize AOG (Aircraft on Ground) time.

+If you are looking for a generic coder, there are thousands.
+If you are looking for an analyst who actually knows the difference between an A-Check and a C-Check, and can query 7 million rows of flight data to prove it—you are in the right place.

+### ⚙️ The Arsenal
+* **Domain Expertise:** Aircraft Maintenance Operations, Fleet Reliability, Technical Records.
+* **Data Engineering:** Python (Pandas/NumPy), SQL (CTEs, Window Functions), DuckDB.
+* **Visualization & BI:** Power BI, Streamlit, Plotly.

+### 🚀 Deployed Operations
+* **US Aviation Reliability Pipeline:** Engineered a data pipeline to process **7.07 Million** domestic flight records.
+Utilized DuckDB and Python to compress storage by 98% and power a zero-lag analytics dashboard for route and delay optimization.
+* **Boeing 737 Component Reliability:** Extracted and analyzed FAA Service Difficulty Reports to isolate failure patterns and predict maintenance bottlenecks for the 737 fleet.

+📫 **Connect with me on LinkedIn:** [Insert Your LinkedIn Link Here]

 # 💫 About Me:
 # Momin Khan | Aviation Data Analyst ✈️📊<br><br>**B.Sc.
 Aeronautics | Ex-Aircraft Maintenance Trainee | Big Data & Reliability Analytics**<br><br>I don't just analyze numbers; I analyze *metal*. <br><br>With a background in aeronautical engineering and hands-on aircraft maintenance operations, I bridge the gap between heavy aviation machinery and high-performance data architecture.
 I specialize in building data pipelines that process massive, complex datasets to solve operational bottlenecks, track component reliability, and minimize AOG (Aircraft on Ground) time. <br><br>If you are looking for a generic coder, there are thousands.
 If you are looking for an analyst who actually knows the difference between an A-Check and a C-Check, and can query 7 million rows of flight data to prove it—you are in the right place.<br><br>### ⚙️ The Arsenal<br>* **Domain Expertise:** Aircraft Maintenance Operations, Fleet Reliability, Technical Records.<br>* **Data Engineering:** Python (Pandas/NumPy), SQL (CTEs, Window Functions), DuckDB.<br>* **Visualization & BI:** Power BI, Streamlit, Plotly.<br><br>### 🚀 Deployed Operations<br>* **US Aviation Reliability Pipeline:** Engineered a data pipeline to process **7.07 Million** domestic flight records.
 Utilized DuckDB and Python to compress storage by 98% and power a zero-lag analytics dashboard for route and delay optimization.<br>* **Boeing 737 Component Reliability:** Extracted and analyzed FAA Service Difficulty Reports to isolate failure patterns and predict maintenance bottlenecks for the 737 fleet.<br><br>